eisaku0928/SpellCheck/README.md

 # SpellCheck
 A spell checker implemented in the C programming language.
 The code has been adapted from one that was provided during a university course, and I implemented the spell checking function using a hashtable.
+This was one of my projects in the course, CS50.

 ## Usage
 Compile the code using the makefile.